 National Registry of Evidence-based Programs and Practices (NREPP)

 SAMHSA’s National Registry of Evidence-based Programs and Practices (NREPP) scored DBT in 2006 as a “highest rated” practice, with a rating of 3.7 out of 4 in terms of the quality of evidence showing DBT’s effectiveness in reducing suicide attempts.
-This review gave strong ratings to DBT in terms of the quality of evidence for DBT’s effectiveness treating nonsuicidal self-injury, psychosocial adjustment, treatment retention, drug use, and symptoms of eating disorders.
+This review gave strong ratings to DBT in terms of the quality of evidence for DBT’s effectiveness treating non-suicidal self-injury, psychosocial adjustment, treatment retention, drug use, and symptoms of eating disorders.
 SAMHSA is no longer updating NREPP program descriptions; however, the archived NREPP program description can be found here:

 https://sprc.org/wp-content/uploads/2023/01/Dialectical-Behavior-Therapy-NREPP-Legacy-Listing.pdf.